TGion/hugo-gion-io/content/blog/automate-tasks-with-cron.md

 ## Crontab

 I used to run every automated task through (different) user's crontab files.
-Although I have learned to use more elegant ways for automation, the user's crontab remains a valid configuration for repetative jobs, if (in my humble opinion):
+Although I have learned to use more elegant ways for automation, the user's crontab remains a valid configuration for repetative jobs, if:

 1. It is a individual task for a specific user and not useful for the system or other users.
 2. The task need's to run several times a day.